-25. What is the general definition of the value of an asset?
-What are three necessary conditions for continuous increase in value of asset?
+24. What is the general definition of the value of an asset?
+List the steps of calculating value of an asset

 The value of an asset, such as a share of common stock or a bond, is influenced by three major factors: cash flow of the asset, growth rate of the cash flow, and risk or uncertainty of the cash flow.